 ||Pertinent information is sent to the insurance company to request authorization to proceed with surgery.|

 ||After insurance approval, necessary tests will be ordered and scheduled.
 These tests include: EKG, chest X-ray, upper GI, labs and breathing tests.|

 ||Results of all tests and evaluations are sent to the surgeon for review, who will share your results at an upcoming appointment.|

 ||If there are no risks related to health complications, surgery is scheduled.
 If a problem is identified from testing results, then the patient is sent to a specialist for surgical clearance.|

 ||After your surgery, the expected length of stay in the hospital is two days for gastric bypass (Roux-en-Y) or gastric sleeve.|

 ||Follow-up appointments with the surgeon and the bariatric team are at two weeks after surgery, six weeks, three months, six months, nine months and at one year, then yearly for the rest of your life.|

 We offer a very structured post-operative follow-up plan.
 In addition, to meeting with Dr. Chlysta regularly, we have a very competent network of independent support personnel including dietitians, psychologists, medical physicians, physical therapists and exercise physiologists.

 Our results are usually excellent.
 In fact, we have higher success rates than the national average.
 Dr. Chlysta will discuss results with you personally at your appointment.
 You can even meet past patients at our monthly support group meetings and ask them about their experience and results.

-Please download and print the medical history form below or call our office at 330-344-1950 to have one mailed to you.
+Please download and print the medical history form on the right or call our office at 330.344.1950 to have one mailed to you.
 Fill out the forms and mail them to the address on the last page of the medical history form.